sergi4ua/equine/README.md

 You can submit your mod by filling out this form: https://goo.gl/forms/wYbW4DUqoB7IHCsF2

-# EQUINE won't restart automatically
+# 'EQUINE won't restart automatically' bug

 Sometimes EQUINE will fail to restart automatically.
 To fix it, right click on EQUINE.exe, goto 'Properties' and hit 'Unblock/Unlock' check mark/button.